FourjsGenero/ex_geocode/README.md

 If your Genero application has an address field, then the techniques here can be used in your application to draw a map based on that address.
 The same technique can be used to access a wide range of web services that are out there.

+(Disclaimer: the flag images I sourced from various Wikipedia pages)